 - 1) Control environment.
 This is the set of standards, processes and structures that provide the basis for carrying out internal control within Irish Life Health.
 It sets the tone of an organisation, influencing the integrity, ethical values and control consciousness of its people.
 It is the foundation for all other components of internal control, providing discipline and structure. - 2) Risk Assessment.
-This is the dynamic and iterative process for identifying and assessing relevant risks to the achievement of the company's objectives, and forming a basis for determining how the risks should be managed. - 3) Control activities.
-These are the actions established through policies and procedures that help ensure that management's directives to mitigate risks to the achievement of objectives are carried out. - 4) Information and communications.
+This is the dynamic and iterative process for identifying and assessing relevant risks to the achievement of the Company's objectives, and forming a basis for determining how the risks should be managed. - Control activities.
+These are actions established through policies and procedures that help ensure we mitigate risks whilst meeting management's objectives. - 4) Information and communications.
 This supports the identification, capture and exchange of internal and external information in a form and time frame that enables people to carry out their responsibilities. - 5) Monitoring Activities.
 This is the ongoing evaluation to ascertain whether all components of the internal control system are present and functioning.
 This process assesses the quality of internal control performance over time.

-In relation to the company's internal control system, it is a requirement to have a combination of preventive, detective, directive and corrective control processes in place.
+In relation to the Company's internal control system, it is a requirement to have a combination of preventive, detective, directive and corrective control processes in place.